Our Commitment

 Dispute Resolution

 Students are encouraged to resolve concerns by first contacting the Resource Center.
 It is in everyone’s best interest that disputes over reasonable accommodations for students with disabilities be settled as quickly and informally as possible.
 CBC also offers a formal procedure for students who have a complaint or grievance with the institution.
-This is outlined in the Student Rights and Responsibilities.
+This is outlined in the Student Code of Conduct.

 Anyone who believes there has been an act of discrimination by the College on the basis of disability against any person or group, may file a complaint with the following agencies: